prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/benq-zowie-xl2730-review.md

 The XL2730 utilizes TN panel technology, allowing for a high refresh rate and low response time.
 The anti-glare coating does the monitor justice, eliminating any distracting reflections on the screen.

 Before you buy this monitor, make sure your computer is up to the task.
-If your computer can't handle the native resolution of 2560 x 1440.
+If your computer can't handle the native resolution of 2560 x 1440, maybe consider a 1080p monitor.

 The monitor is a spectacular choice if you're a competitive [E-sports](https://en.wikipedia.org/wiki/ESports) gamer.
 This is not only thanks to the spectacular image quality, but to the high refresh rate and low respone time as well.

 If you're a competitive gamer (the target audience of this monitor) then you'll benefit greatly from the TN panel technology.
 The 144 Hz refresh rate allows you to truly see 144 FPS in game.
-If you're playing a title such as CSGO, having the smoothest gameplay can be the edge you need to win.
+If you're playing a title such as CSGO, having the smoothest gameplay can be the competitive edge you need to win.

-Furthermore, the 1 ms respone time gives you the competitive edge you need to beat a player with say a 5 ms response time.
+Furthermore, the 1 ms respone time gives you the competitive edge you need to beat a player with a 5 ms response time.

 ## Conclusion